pstember/helm-chart-snyk-broker/README.md

 # helm-chart-snyk-broker

 Helm chart used to deploy a [Snyk Broker](https://github.com/snyk/broker) into Kubernetes.
-Currently only supports GitLab as the SCM.
+Currently only supports container registries.

 ### Requirements

-This chart requires already having generated a Snyk Broker token and GitLab token.
+This chart requires already having generated a Snyk Broker token and ACR credentials.

 ### Installing the Chart